harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 Before proceeding, please double-check whether you have configured a new connector specifically for that particular cloud service.
 If you have indeed set up a new connector, please be aware that our machine learning models may not yet have sufficient training data for accurately identifying anomalies.
 To obtain reliable anomaly results, we typically require a minimum of 14 days' worth of training data.

-#### Does Harness fetch correct anomalies for perspectives using cost category rules and groupings by cost categories?
+#### Does Harness fetch anomalies for perspectives using cost category rules and groupings by cost categories?

-No, this feature is not currently supported, but discussions are ongoing to potentially introduce this capability in the future.
+No, this feature is not currently supported.

-#### Does Harness support proactive data feeding for Anomaly Detection as cost usage increases?

-No, this functionality is not supported in Harness.

 #### Why can't my CCM connector retrieve data from an old billing table?